 Website Rainy River District Social Services Administration Board

-Full-time Position in Atikokan, Ontario (35 hours/week)
+Full-Time Position in Emo, Ontario (35 hours/week)

-SEEKING ECE ($27.55 – $30.27) OR NON-ECE** ($24.50 – $27.21)
+Seeking ECE ($27.55 – $30.27) or Non-ECE** ($24.50 – $27.21)

-Committed to meeting the needs of the community by providing service with care, integrity, and accountability, the Rainy River District Social Services Administration Board (RRDSSAB) delivers Early Learning and Child Care, Ontario Works, Social Housing, Land Ambulance and other services for all organized municipalities and unincorporated areas within the geographic District of Rainy River.
+Committed to meeting the needs of the community by providing services with care, integrity, and accountability, the Rainy River District Social Services Administration Board (RRDSSAB) delivers Early Learning and Child Care, Ontario Works, Social Housing, Land Ambulance and other services for all organized municipalities and unincorporated areas within the geographic District of Rainy River.

 The Rainy River District covers an area of approximately 15,401 sq. kilometers and has a population of 19,437 (2021 Census).
-It is bordered on the north by the Kenora District, on the east by the Thunder Bay District, on the south by Minnesota, USA and non the west by the Province of Manitoba.
+It is bordered on the north by the Kenora District, on the east by the Thunder Bay District, on the south by Minnesota, USA and on the west by the Province of Manitoba.

-Please refer to the attach Job Description for the qualifications/skills, roles/responsibilities, duties, organization responsibilities, working conditions and conditions of employment.
+Please refer to the attached Job Description for the qualifications/skills, roles/responsibilities, duties, organizational responsibilities, working conditions and conditions of employment.
 Candidates must have a diploma in Early Childhood Education (ECE), or be willing to obtain (qualifications can be obtained while working full-time; grants may be available to support costs).
 Note that candidates must provide the satisfactory outcome of a CPIC Vulnerable Sector Screen and submit proof of being fully vaccinated against COVID-19 or proof of a medical contraindication as conditions of employment.